Managing my own values

 Role in the portfolio

-The Core Algo is the base layer of the portfolio.
-It is designed to bring structure and overall stability, while the broader portfolio can include additional elements beyond it.
+The Core Algo is the base layer — designed for structure and stability, while the broader portfolio can include additional positions around it.

 Backtests

-Backtest results exclude slippage and transaction fees and are a technical tool to assess whether a strategy can theoretically work.
-The Core Algo was tested on survivorship‑bias‑free data, with new components first validated on shorter 5–10 year windows before being applied to the full sample and cross‑checked on different indexes.
+Results exclude slippage and fees — a theoretical tool, not a guarantee.
+The algo was tested on survivorship-bias-free data, validated on 5–10 year windows first, then applied to the full sample and cross-checked across indexes.

 Live Core Algo chart